WEKA

 Hybrid cloud infrastructure is the seamless combination of these two types of cloud architectures.
 Organizations can leverage the benefits of the private cloud (security, control) while scaling out into public cloud systems for large-scale processing and business application use.

-Defining Characteristics of Hybrid Cloud vs. Multi-Cloud
+Defining Characteristics of Hybrid Cloud vs Multi Cloud

-Hybrid cloud infrastructure is fundamentally different from other cloud systems, including multi-cloud systems, because of a few key characteristics:
+Hybrid cloud infrastructure is fundamentally different from other cloud systems, including multi cloud systems, because of a few key characteristics:

 • Resources Work Together: Hybrid cloud infrastructure is identified by how the public and private components of the system work together seamlessly as a single cloud instance.
 While there might be significant differences in how resources are provisioned, the applications and users will not necessarily interact with those differences.

-• Always Includes Private Cloud: A hybrid cloud must definitionally contain a private cloud component (unlike a multi-cloud infrastructure which may include a private component but typically includes multiple private cloud systems across different vendors.
+• Always Includes Private Cloud: A hybrid cloud must definitionally contain a private cloud component (unlike a multi cloud infrastructure which may include a private component but typically includes multiple private cloud systems across different vendors.

-• Single Vendor: Hybrid cloud infrastructure is almost always through a single vendor, unlike multi-cloud environments that pool resources from several vendors.
+• Single Vendor: Hybrid cloud infrastructure is almost always through a single vendor, unlike multi cloud environments that pool resources from several vendors.

 As a quick and fast rule, a hybrid cloud is a unified public-private system provided through a single vendor.
-At the same time, a multi-cloud is a collection of (usually public) cloud instances orchestrated across multiple vendors.
+At the same time, a multi cloud is a collection of (usually public) cloud instances orchestrated across multiple vendors.

 • Public and Private Cloud Instances: The hybrid cloud infrastructure will include both public cloud and private (or on-prem) servers.

 • Data Fabric: “Data fabric” is a relatively new term that refers to software solutions that unify the architecture of the cloud system above the hybrid cloud infrastructure.
-Think of it as a weave or net that provides multiple avenues of connectivity and communication between storage, processing, and network clusters.
+Think of it as a weave or net that provides multiple avenues of connectivity and communication between cloud storage, processing, and network clusters.

 • Unified Management Tools: Administrators and scientists need to have the capability to manage these resources from a central location.
 Unified management tools provide the cockpit for this kind of management.
 Unified management tools can include cloud-wide IAM controls, network segmentation, logging and SIEM functions, performance and resource management, compliance management, and data governance solutions.